ohyiheng/gust/README.md

 # GUST - Get Ur Songs Tagged

 GUST is a Python CLI utility to automatically tag your local music files using metadata retrieved from Spotify.
-Very much in development, expect bugs and breaking changes.
+It's very early in development so expect bugs and stuff not working here and there.

 Automatic tagging:
 ![showcase](/static/showcase.gif)